jcostom/pyez-toys/README.md

 # pyez-toys
 Sandbox to play with PyEZ & GitHub

+* bfd-session - pull BFD session data from routers

+* bgp-neighbor - pull BGP neighbor data from routers

 * ntp - Remove existing NTP servers and add new ones

-* bgp-neighbor - pull BGP neighbor data from routers